dickreuter/Poker/readme.rst

 To purchase, please follow this link.
 You'll then receive a password within 24 hours. https://www.paypal.com/webapps/billing/plans/subscribe?plan_id=P-910576034F790373KMC6UZOQ

-Alternatively you can contact me via email or telegram and request a password directly and pay bitcoin to:
+Alternatively you can contact me via email or discord and request a password directly and pay bitcoin to:
 1Py5o4WLYMizXc8pFPqzD4yeCAm53BhJit

 You can also get a free subscription if you make some meaningful contribution to the codebase.